abacus-gene/paml/examples/mtCDNAape/readme.txt

 np=14 model=2 aaDist=7: lnL=-20440.382774  k=21.36004  wWR=0.15012  wWC=0.30470  wBR=0.02380  wBC=0.03885

 (B) mtCDNA.HC.txt (control file codeml.HC.ctl) has the human and chimp sequences only, and is the dataset analyzed by Yang and Nielsen (2008, table 1).
 The new models described in that paper are implemented using the two control variables CodonFreq and estFreq in the control file codeml.ctl.
 You can try to duplicate our results.
+Note that some results are in the supplementary result file rst.

     CodonFreq = 7  * 0:1/61 each, 1:F1X4, 2:F3X4, 3:codon table
                    * 4:F1x4MG, 5:F3x4MG, 6:FMutSel0, 7:FMutSel